 It’s important to note that this style of roof can be more prone to leaks if not installed correctly.

 While flat roofs appear to be flat, they will always have a slight pitch for water runoff.
-The benefits of choosing a flat roof include things such as affordability, a faster build (due to its simplicity) and the space for of installation of solar panels.
+There are many benefits to choosing a flat roof.
+These include things such as affordability, a faster build (due to its simplicity) and the space for of installation of solar panels.
 In some situations you can also consider using a flat roof as an extra entertaining area.

-This shape roof tends not to last as long as other styles because of water pooling, and will require more maintenance due to debris gathering on top.
+This shape roof tends not to last as long as other styles because of water pooling.
+They will also require more maintenance due to debris gathering on top.